stevphan/SUFS/Design Docs/DesignDoc.md

   * the location on the local host to save the file

 #### List Data Nodes File Command

+Get the list of blocks and their respective Data Nodes from the Name Node.
+Output the Data Nodes each block is stored at.

 ```bash
 /path/to/CLI list-data-nodes <name_node_address_and_port> <file_name>